marksherriff/uvacs-advising/bscs.md

 ## Capstone Information

-Fourth-Year BSCS students need to do the following:

-1. Take STS 4500 in the fall and STS 4600 in the spring.
-2. Complete your CS capstone / senior thesis requirement in one of two ways:
+The BSCS Capstone is seperate but related to the SEAS Senior Thesis requirement for graduation.
+As a part of the SEAS Senior Thesis, students will take STS 4500 and STS 4600 during their last two semesters at UVA.
+Through these courses, students will create a Senior Thesis Portfolio accordoing to the [SEAS Thesis Portfolio Guide](https://guides.lib.virginia.edu/seasthesis).
+The Portfolio contains several parts, most of which will be done through the STS courses.

+However, the part that intersects with the CS Capstone is the "Technical Report."

+The CS Capstone is comprised of two parts:

+1. Three credits of student work, either through independent research or a CS elective
+2. Writing the technical report as a part of the SEAS Senior Thesis

+There are two primary options for completing these two steps:

-_Option 1)_ Take 3 credits of CS 4980 (or CS 4993) and write a "significant technical paper" at the end of this course.
+__Option 1)__ Take 3 credits of CS 4980 (or CS 4993) and write the technical report at the end of this course.
 Whoever you take CS 4980 with will sign off on the paper as being your technical report component for your senior thesis portfolio that you do with STS during 4500 and 4600.
 Reach out to faculty to see what projects they may have or check out [http://ug-research.cs.virginia.edu](http://ug-research.cs.virginia.edu) for ideas!

-_Option 2)_ Take a 6th CS elective (CS 3000 or higher) -AND- take the 0-credit CS 4991 course.
+__Option 2)__ Take a 6th CS elective (CS 3000 or higher) -AND- take the 0-credit CS 4991 course.
 The 6th CS elective will cover your required 3 credits needed for the capstone slot in your SIS Academic Requirements report.
-CS 4991 is the course in which we track and evaluate a "significant technical paper" that you come up with on your own.
+CS 4991 is the course in which we track and evaluate a your technical report that you come up with on your own.
 This course is pass/fail and you need a pass to graduate.

 __Q: How do I come up with my paper topic?__
 A: Here are two prompts to consider: